KaspiElectronics/.github/profile/README.md

 ## Introduction
 KaspiElectronics is an open-source foundation created for develop open-source IoT and AI technologies.

+## Our Projects
+We currently work on [Karduino](https://github.com/KaspiElectronics/Karduino), it's a redesigned version of arduino platform based on a subset of python language.

 <!--

 **Here are some ideas to get you started:**